Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body

 Meanwhile, the other route to verify $\xi F_1(\Pin)$ as the on-shell scattering amplitude, when $E = E_0$, is to inspect its Eq.~\eqref{eq:sol_psi1_2} directly.
 It is easy to see the equation is the same as the one for on-shell scattering amplitude computed in Ref.~\cite{Zhang:2021jmi}.
-Therefore, we see the consistency of the two routes and, thus, the consistency of the formula derivation in this section.
+Therefore, one sees the consistency of the two routes and, thus, the consistency of the formula derivation in this section.

 \end{widetext}